I am a full-time mom, part-time researcher, and part-time jewelry designer.

-Wrap your silver pieces in jeweler’s cloth.
-This is cloth that has been impregnated with fine silver particles.
+- Wrap your silver pieces in jeweler’s cloth.
+This is cloth has been impregnated with fine silver particles.
 The fine silver reacts with sulfide “before it can reach” your silver.

-If pollution is a problem in your area, consider also storing your silver with chemical adsorbants, such as zinc oxide or activated carbon.
+- If pollution is a problem in your area, consider also storing your silver with chemical adsorbents, such as zinc oxide or activated carbon.

 - Do not wear silver jewelry when swimming

 Lacquering silver will also eliminate surface water, prevent silver’s exposure to micropollutants, and absorb UV radiation.
 However, all lacquers break down over time and need to be reapplied.
 Some people may react to the various chemicals in lacquers as well.
 Rhodium plating is more expensive but potentially longer-lasting.
 It too eventually needs to be re-done.
 Unless you have your own plating device, you will need a jeweler to do this for you.

 Polishing clothes, jewelry wipes, jewelry dips, and polishing foams physically and chemically remove tarnish molecules (that is, silver sulfide) from your jewelry.
 If you have a solid silver piece, this slow removal of silver molecules tends not to be a problem.
 For very thinly plated silver pieces however, there is risk the silver will be completely removed.
 Since the baking soda/aluminum foil method actually restores silver, I prefer it for plated items.

 What if Your Silver is Set With Gemstones?